The best superfoods for brain health

 I hope by now you are convinced that you should eat more avocados.

 These delicious fruits are a powerhouse of amazing nutrients and a great way to feed your brain.
 Yes, avocados are a true brain superfood.

-They are also so versatile so you can eat more in a variety of dishes, from guac, salads to smoothies, these superfoods taste good anyway you have them.
+They are also so versatile so you can eat more in a variety of dishes, from guac, and salads to smoothies, these superfoods taste good any way you have them.

 The great thing too about avocados is that they not only taste good, but they are also good for weight loss because they are filling and keep you feeling full longer.